 Excellent Location Near Chapultepec Park

-I am not sure if there is a better-located hotel in Mexico City for traveling families.
+I am not sure if there is a better-located hotel for families traveling in Mexico City with kids.
 The oldest park in North America, Chapultepec Park, awaits just steps away from the hotel.

 Exit through the Four Seasons lobby and turn left on the famous Paseo de la Reforma.
 Walk a short block to the grand entrance to the park is right there.
 Bring your camera.

 Vendors sell trinkets, soda, cotton candy and more.
 You’ll stumble upon the occasional play area, and the kids can burn off steam.
 Stop into the Palace The Chapultepec Zoo is about a 15-minute walk through the park and past a lake with paddleboats, too.
 The park is just lovely.

 Other than eating, one of the best things to do in Mexico City is spend a few hours at the National Museum of Anthropology, also located in Chapultepec Park.
 The density of historical items typically seen in history books is eye-popping, not to mention the exhibits are extremely well done.